isabella232/magento-learn.en/help/free-video-library/debug-the-theme-for-exception-required-parameter-theme-dir-was-not-passed.md

 ---
 title: Debug the theme for exception Required parameter theme_dir was not passed
-Description: In this video, we’ll see how to debug why theme could not working when you faced with exception “Required parameter 'theme_dir' was not passed”.
+Description: Theme debugging and exception “Required parameter 'theme_dir' was not passed”
 feature: Landing Pages
 topics:
 kt: 100000